nguyendunghy/InvertibleBloomFilter/README.md

 # How to test
 - Start oracle database
-- Run project by run main method at StatrysTestingApplication.java
+- Run project by run main method at InvertibleBloomFilterApplication.java
 - Call postman API:
 + Init
   `